 Understanding reference words for IELTS

-What’s wrong with this sentence?
+Understanding Reference Words in IELTS Reading What’s wrong with this sentence?
 Some people believe that a university education should be available to everyone as a university education will help with employment.
-The problem here is that ‘university education’ has been repeated – the sentence would have been...
+The problem is that ‘university education’ is repeated....

 So and Such – grammar for IELTS